django/django/docs/binding.rst

 Data binding in Channels works two ways:

 * Outbound, where model changes made through Django are sent out to listening clients.
-This includes creation, update and deletion of instances.
+This includes creation, updates and deletion of instances.

-* Inbound, where a standardised message format allow creation, update and deletion of instances to be made by clients sending messages.
+* Inbound, where a standardised message format allows creation, update and deletion of instances to be made by clients sending messages.

 Combined, these allow a UI to be designed that automatically updates to